-In the Drama Department we believe in developing students understanding and passion in their dramatic CRAFT.
-This means developing their Creativity, Respect, Awareness, Focus and Teamwork.
+In the Drama Department we believe in developing students’ understanding of all aspects of theatre.
 We are continually developing the students’ critical thinking skills and evaluation of their own work and the work of others.
 We endeavour to help make the transition from primary to secondary school as smooth as possible building on prior learning or allowing those who have and haven’t had much experience of Drama to make progress as confident and self-reflective individuals.
 We hope to encourage students to explore various aspects of performance and theatre, appreciating the art form and developing a range of skills along the way.

 In Key Stage 3, the curriculum has been overhauled to make it dynamic and relevant to the students we teach.
 It is important that students are not only gaining a great understanding of the broad and fascinating history of Theatre and its vast number of styles and genres that can be explored.
 It is also important that students are developing as independent, reflective and confident learners within our classrooms.
 All KS3 students will have an awareness and knowledge of technical elements such as lighting, costume and sound within their performance work and the backstage roles in the theatre.